-The ASGD Conservation Committee keeps an “eagle eye” on governmental policies and actions that affect the South Platte watershed and other areas throughout the state of Colorado.
-The committee:
+The Denver Audubon Conservation Committee keeps an “eagle eye” on governmental policies and actions that affect the South Platte watershed, areas throughout the state of Colorado, and selected federal legislation.

 - Monitors legislation, government policies and actions at the local, state and national levels

-- Alerts ASGD members when action is needed through the Conservation column in the Warbler newsletter and an e-mail distribution list (members without e-mail can be added to a volunteer phone tree for alerts).
+- Alerts Denver Audubon members when action is needed through the Conservation column in the Warbler newsletter and an e-mail distribution list (members without e-mail can be added to a volunteer phone tree for alerts).

 - Participates in the Colorado Division of Wildlife’s (CDOW) environmental roundtable discussions.